 20th July 2015

-Three lucky young apprentices from Barking and Dagenham College?s School for the Performing Arts & Technical Theatre, based at The Broadway, got the chance to play their own parts in the Queen?s visit to Barking last week.
+Three apprentices from the School for the Performing Arts & Technical Theatre got the chance to play their part in the Queen's recent.

 Overcoming their nerves, the apprentices provided sound, lighting and technical support and helped ensure the royal visit ran smoothly – an important job for such important guests.